goby-garden/goby-database/notes.md

 > Note to self upon exploring the foreign key idea: with any current and future foreign keys, I should consider how to handle deleting referenced items, given SQLite’s [default behavior and possibly useful behavior options](https://www.sqlite.org/foreignkeys.html#fk_actions).

-Aside from this change to the return of relation property, I will also need to change the item retrieval function to support retrieving all the options, as I mentioned.
+Aside from this change to the return of relation properties, I will also need to change the item retrieval function to support retrieving all the options, as I mentioned.
 For that I want to add a paremeter which basically pares down the return value to just item ID and label.

 #### <span class="date">4/13/2025</span>